 Our client came to us after sustaining a shoulder tear while working as a painter.
 After surgery, the employer sent him back to work in a sling while he healed, hoping he would quit.
 Our client was determined to keep his job and did not give in to the intimidation by his employer.
 Once he was released from care by the workers’ compensation doctor, the employer claimed that our client required no work restrictions and only sustained a 1 percent impairment as a result of the injury.
-Attorney Benjamin Lynch sent the client to a new doctor for a second opinion, who stated that our client had more than a 1 percent impairment and required permanent work restrictions.
+Our attorney sent the client to a new doctor for a second opinion, who stated that our client had more than a 1 percent impairment and required permanent work restrictions.

 The judge concluded that the client was entitled to $35,000, able to keep his job and retain rights to a lifetime of future medical care for his shoulder injury.
-Our client was thrilled about the additional money but was even more happy about the ability to keep his job and be protected in the future.
+Our client was thrilled about the additional money but was even happier about the ability to keep his job and be protected in the future.
 Without hiring Hupy and Abraham, our client would have been fired and received nothing.